Free Sets in Planar Graphs: History and Applications: Graph Classes with Large Free Sets

 \section{Graph Classes with Large Free Sets}

 What is the maximum size of a free set that is guaranteed to exist in any $n$-vertex planar graph? \citet{DBLP:conf/wg/RavskyV11} observed that upper bounds on this value can be obtained from existing work on the circumference of cubic triconnected planar graphs.
 They observe that if a triangulation $G$ has a collinear set of size $\ell$ (and thus a large free set by \cref{equivalence}), then its dual graph $G^*$ (which is a cubic triconnected planar graph) has a cycle of length $\Omega(\ell)$.
 The length $c(G^*)$ of a longest cycle in $G^*$ is called the \defin{circumference} of $G^*$.
-The circumference of cubic triconnected planar graphs has a long and rich history dating back to at least 1884 when Tait \cite{tait:remarks} conjectured that every such graph is Hamiltonian.
+The circumference of cubic triconnected planar graphs has a long and rich history dating back to at least 1884 when Tait \cite{tait:remarks} conjectured that every such graph is Hamiltonian.\footnote{An $n$-vertex graph is \defin{Hamiltonian} if its circumference is equal to $n$.}

 Tait's Conjecture was famously disproved in 1946 by Tutte, who gave an example of a non-Hamiltonian cubic triconnected planar graph having 46 vertices \cite{tutte:on}.
 Repeatedly replacing vertices of Tutte's graph with copies of itself gives a family of graphs, $\langle G_i:i\in\mathbb{N}\rangle$ in which $G_i$ has $46\cdot 45^i$ vertices and circumference at most $45\cdot44^i$.
 Stated another way, $n$-vertex members of the family have circumference $O(n^\sigma)$, for $\sigma=\log_{45}(44) < 0.9941$.
 The current best upper bound of this type is due to Gr\"unbaum and Walther \cite{GRUNBAUM1973364} who construct a family of cubic triconnected planar graphs in which $n$-vertex members have circumference $O(n^{\sigma})$ for $\sigma=\log_{23}(22)< 0.9859$.
-The dual of such a graph is a triangulation having $\Theta(n)$ vertices whose largest free set has size $O(n^{\sigma})$.
+The dual of such a graph is a triangulation having $\Theta(n)$ vertices whose largest free set has size $O(n^{\sigma})$. \citet{cano.toth.ea:upper} use this upper bound on the circumference of cubic triconnected planar graphs, along with the Erd\H{o}s-Szekeres Theorem to show that $\fix_\mathcal{G}(n)\in O(n^{0.4948})$.

 Since not all planar graphs have free sets of linear size, it is natural to ask which subclasses of planar graphs do.
 Two obvious candidates are planar graphs of maximum degree $\Delta$ and planar graphs of treewidth at most $k$.
 However, constructions like those described above can be used to rule out this possibility except for $\Delta < 7$ and $k<5$, as we now explain.